build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/telegraf-influxdb-with-ockamd.md

 _Learn more about `Telegraf` by InfluxData [here](https://www.influxdata.com/time-series-platform/telegraf/)._

-Within the `telegraf.conf` configuration file used by `Telegraf`, you can see how is starts `ockamd` and provides some detail about how to set up connections, etc.
+Within the `telegraf.conf` configuration file used by `Telegraf`, you can see how it starts `ockamd` and provides some detail about how to set up connections, validate identity, and more:

 ```toml
 [agent]